cbutton01/steps-to-success/README.md

 I need to focus on skill development, especially with vanilla javascript.
 I should spend time working through video tutorials and reading documentation.
 I will post links and images in this README as well.

+I am passionate about game development, and ultimately that is where I want my career to go.
+I should look into local meetups and game jams so that I can network and gain experience working on games.

 My Github needs to be cleaned up quite a lot.
 There are files with commented out code, and many repositories do not have READMEs.
 To resolve this I will spend time working through my projects adding READMEs and pruning content.

 My LinkedIn has typos and grammatical errors as well as unpolished content.
 I need to craft my profile to present myself like a valuable asset.